-We've started work on the next phase of improvements to Belgrave Circle and the Golden Mile.
+We're about to start work on the second and final phase of improvements to Belgrave Circle and the Golden Mile.

 Earlier this year, the Belgrave Flyover was demolished in the first phase of a multi-million project to improve connections between the Golden Mile and the city centre.